WilliamStaudenmeier/Panda3D/README.md

 Let me know if you have experimented with Panda3D or #blender3d in any of your #videogames projects!
 And let us know if we can walk you through the code on our github accounts.
 Thanks!

 I think Panda Chan was invented by the Panda3D folks, so good job.
-A lot of the models were borrowed or tweaked from the Panda3D tutorial.
-These are all weekend projects for fun.
+All of the models are from open source forums.